asciphx/ccORM/README.md

 - [x] New the fastest developer mode, and the table will be rebuilt every time (note that it can only be used in the development environment!)
 - [x] Loose boolean type deserialization, including but not limited to true, false, and 0, 1
 - [x] Serialization and deserialization support loop nesting and loop dependency, as well as pointer structures
+- [x] Supports one-to-one query, which can be as simple, elegant and convenient as JavaScript

 ## Coming soon
-One to many query, many to many query, index column establishment, and cache query...
+Many to many queries, index columns, unique keys, and cache queries....

 ## Model layer
 ```c++